Ascension-Addons/AI_VoiceOver/README.md

-# Addon Name
+# AI VoiceOver

-This is the repository for <Addon Name>.
+This is the repository for AI_VoiceOver.
 Modified for Ascension.gg.